marineve/django-wedding-website/README.md

 # Marin and Riley's wedding website

 ## Installation
 It's recommended that you setup a virtualenv before development.
+In your `mkvirtualenv -a . wedding`

 Then just install requirements, migrate, and runserver to get started: